2005 Dream Realm Award Finalist

 A few more questions arose, but most of the party seemed satisfied.
 “That’s it, let’s move.”

 Sanker Tricome, huge and bizarre as a genetic experiment gone wrong, watched his crew file into the shuttle while he stroked his great orange-tiger cat.
 He brushed his identical orange facial hair into smooth alignment, then placed his hand on Chambers’ arm, detaining her.
 At her subtle withdrawal, he returned to stroking his cat.

-“A marvelous plan, dear Jezlynn.”
-Tricome said in his high tenor purr.
+“A marvelous plan, dear Jezlynn,” Tricome said in his high tenor purr.
 “An easy job, hey?
 Even for those not Ranger trained.”

 She shrugged, said nothing.
 Her glance moved from Tricome to Merit, the other new crewman.
-The short woman, closer to teen than adult, with a near shaven head, flinched as Chambers’ eyes measure her where she stood with the raid team.
+The short woman, closer to teen than adult, with a nearly shaven head, flinched as Chambers’ eyes measure her where she stood with the raid team.
 Lowering her eyes, the woman scooted into the shuttle.
 A minute later Chambers ducked to ease through the hatch, indicating as she passed for the crewman to close and lock it.

-Second novel in Black Angel Series
+The second novel in Black Angel Series